Calculate Your BMI

 Imperial System

-BMI = [Weight (lbs) ÷ Height (inches)²] × 703
+BMI = [Weight (lbs) ÷ Height (in)²] × 703

 Measure Your Weight